Handling of Deviations SOP

 The numbering system for a planned deviation shall consist of ten (10) alphanumeric characters.

-For example, PDR/16/001 shall be assigned to the first planned deviation of the year 2023.
+For example, PDR/24/001 shall be assigned to the first planned deviation of the year 2024.

-Head QA shall review the planned deviation with respect to the impact on product quality, necessity/feasibility of the deviation proposed, rationale/justification & compliance to cGMP / regulatory requirements, along with the adequacy of the supporting data attached.
+Head QA shall review the planned deviation concerning the impact on product quality, necessity/feasibility of the deviation proposed, rationale/justification & compliance to cGMP / regulatory requirements, along with the adequacy of the supporting data attached.

 Head QA shall assess the requirement for any additional testing or checks for quality monitoring of the Planned Deviation and documents for the same.